|

 Kerberos is an authentication mode based on the use of tickets and secret keys.
 This mode is used by Windows and the Active Directory.
 From version 23, you have the ability to configure the HFSQL server so that it authenticates the users according to the Kerberos standard.
 The Kerberos account (Active Directory, etc.) is used.
 Before implementing an authentication via Active Directory, a user account of domain must be created.
 This account must have at least the following permissions: - read and write access to the database directory and to the HFConf.INI file.

-- read and write access for automatic data update on the server binaries (manta64.exe, *.exe...)
+- access rights (at least Read and Write for automatic data updates) on server binaries (manta64.exe, *.exe, etc.).

-Remark: To make efficient hot backups, you must have the corresponding local permissions on the volume ("Perform volume maintenance tasks").
+Note: To make high-performance hot backups, you must have the corresponding local right to the volume ("Perform volume maintenance tasks")..
 Implementation for a Windows HFSQL server Automatic setup When installing or updating an HFSQL server in version 23 (or later), the setup wizard automatically performs the necessary steps.
 Once the HFSQL server is installed, the server setting must be finalized.
-To do so, start the following command line by using an account with rights on the domain: setspn -U -S HFSQL/<srv1.mydomain.com> <account name> where: - <srv1.mydomain.com> is the full name (FQDN) of computer hosting the HFSQL server.
+To do so, start the following command line by using an account with rights on the domain: setspn -U -S HFSQL/<srv1.mondomaine.com> <nom du compte> where: - <srv1.mydomain.com> is the full name (FQDN) of computer hosting the HFSQL server.

 - <account name> is the name of user account of domain created in the prerequisite.

-- Modify the account running the HFSQL server service to use the user account of the domain created in the prerequisite.
+- Modify the account running the service of HFSQL server to use the user account of domain created in the prerequisite.

-Caution: This account must have the rights to access the database directory and the HFConf.INI file. - Create the ServicePrincipalName by running the following command line with an account with rights on the domain:
+Warning: This account must have access rights to the database directory and the HFConf.INI file.. - Create the ServicePrincipalName by running the following command line with an account with rights on the domain:

-setspn -U -S HFSQL/<srv1.mydomain.com> <account name> where: - <srv1.mydomain.com> is the full name (FQDN) of computer hosting the HFSQL server.
+setspn -U -S HFSQL/<srv1.mondomaine.com> <nom du compte> where: - <srv1.mydomain.com> is the full name (FQDN) of computer hosting the HFSQL server.

 - <account name> is the name of user account of domain created in the prerequisite.